 For Commercial developments, the city also reviews the proposed site plan to ensure each new place of business has adequate space for its needs, such as parking, utilities, and dealing with storm water and connection to the public streets.
 Simple site plans that do not require new public infrastructure are reviewed by the staff.
 All new site plans that do require new connections to the roads and utilities are reviewed by the Planning Commission which meets monthly.

-The deadlines for review of projects that need to go to the Planning Commission is 20 days in advance of the meeting.
+The deadline for review of projects that need to go to the Planning Commission is 28 days in advance of the meeting.
 This gives staff adequate time to review the plans and have any corrections made before the meeting.

 For more complete documentation on what is required to submit either a site plan or a subdivision plan, please reference the Development Guidelines found on this site.